m.Stock by Mirae AssetOpen Demat Account

 As Union Budget 2026 approaches, the infrastructure sector is again expected to be positioned as a key driver of growth.
 Industry bodies argue that sustained public capital expenditure (Capex) helps crowd in private investment and strengthens the economy’s competitiveness.
 Media reports suggest that stakeholders across major infrastructure developers and industry participants expect the Centre to use public investment in roads, railways, and urban infrastructure to continue to support India’s growth story.

-Continued Push on Capex
+Continued push on capex

 The industry expects the Union Budget 2026 to maintain a strong capital expenditure push, with more calibrated growth in the outlay than the double-digit expansions of earlier years.
 The focus is likely to remain on high-multiplier sectors such as national highways, logistics, urban infrastructure, and affordable housing to support job creation and to support private investments.

-Modernisation of Railways in Budget 2026
+Modernisation of railways in Union Budget 2026

 Railways are expected to receive another year of higher allocation to fund station redevelopment, expansion of dedicated freight corridors, and continued rollout of modern trains like Vande Bharat (the long-distance sleeper version of which was to unveiled in January 2026) and similar high-speed services.
 Based on media reports, industry stakeholders also expect a higher spend on signalling and safety upgrades and multimodal connectivity.
 This is expected to hep Indian Railways can take a larger share of freight movement across India, and support manufacturing hubs.